 H.B.
 No. 3505 introduces Chapter 300C to the Health and Safety Code, establishing health care provider participation districts that local governments can create to enhance financial support for specific hospitals.
-The bill allows these districts to implement a health care provider participation program funded by mandatory payments from hospitals, which will contribute to the nonfederal share of a Medicaid supplemental payment program.
-It outlines the governance structure, including the appointment of a board of directors who serve without compensation, and mandates public hearings to ensure transparency regarding the use of mandatory payments.
+The bill allows these districts to implement a health care provider participation program funded by mandatory payments from hospitals, which will contribute to the nonfederal share of Medicaid supplemental payments and other authorized uses.
+It outlines the governance structure, including the appointment of a board of directors, their qualifications, and the financial management of the district, while also detailing the process for public hearings and the dissolution of the district.

 Statutes affected: